 What does this mean for your brand?

 - Holiday Hours: If there is a regional holiday and you haven’t published special hours, Google will display orange text stating ‘Holiday Hours May Vary’.
 If we publish the holiday hours as Google Special Hours, this text will change to green and say ‘Holiday Hours’.
-This instills confidence in searchers that they are being served with the most accurate location data even on a holiday.
+This makes searchers feel confident they have most accurate location data even on a holiday.

 - Emergency Closures: This will just publish the revised hours for the day we designate without needing to change standard location hours.

-Ready to drive more foot traffic and revenue for each of your locations?
+So, are you ready to drive more foot traffic and revenue for your multi-location business?
 Activate your FREE Local Presence Audit now to see how your business locations are represented and ranking across Google, Bing, Yahoo and other online search engines and directories.